Catherine Sheffield, Duchess of Buckingham and Normanby: Early life and title

-Lady Catherine was the king's daughter by his mistress Catherine Sedley, Countess of Dorchester, and was given the surname Darnley with reference to her father's ancestor, Lord Darnley.
-There was some doubt about her paternity, as Catherine Sedley was thought to have other lovers.
+There was nevertheless some doubt about her paternity, as Catherine Sedley was thought to have other lovers.
 By royal warrant, Lady Catherine Darnley was given the status of a duke's daughter in the order of precedence.
 Her arms granted by James II are incorporated today in those of the Marquess of Normanby, indicating that King James accepted her as his natural child.